augustovictor/software-architecture-specialization/README.md

 Tiers refer to components that are on different physical machines.

+The most common n-Tier architectures are 3 and 4 tiers.
+But if we only have one server and many clients, it would be a 2-Tier architecture.

+In a 3-Tier architecture we have:
+- Presentation Tier (Many clients with a client application software each);
+- Application Tier (application server): Business layer / Middle layer / Application layer.
+Its name depends on its main responsibility;
+    - One of the principle roles of this tier is to determine how or when data can be changed, and in what ways.
+- Data Tier (Data Server DB);

 The relationship between two tiers is generally a client/server relationship.
 - The server provides services.
     - Server-host is the machine that hosts the server software;